-Known for its friendly staff and welcoming atmosphere, the Crow’s Nest Tavern offers traditional beer-battered fish fry or a healthier baked option.
-You can also expect a smorgasbord of sides along with your fry including delicious French fries and a crab macaroni salad.
-Pro tip: Arrive early as this fish fry hotspot fills up fast on Fridays, cash only.
+Known for its friendly staff and welcoming atmosphere, Joey’s Place offers traditional battered fish fry or broiled options.
+You can also expect a smorgasbord of sides along with your fry including delicious French fries, macaroni salad and cole slaw.

 This neighborhood bar and restaurant has been a staple of the Depew community for decades, serving Polish fare like golabki, sausage and pierogi.
-Although under new ownership, the “every day, year round” fish fry recipe has remained exactly the same – just as it was over 45 years ago.
+Although ownership has changed hands over the years, the “every day, year round” fish fry recipe at Jade’s has remained exactly the same – just as it was over 45 years ago.

-Located in the proud Black Rock community, Casey’s Tavern has been a neighborhood-favorite hangout forever – and that’s an understatement.
-If you’re looking for a no frills kind of fish fry joint, Casey’s is calling your name.
-Offering both beer-battered and breaded varieties, you’ll want to get to this Black Rock early as seating is limited.
+Located in the charming Village of East Aurora, Wallenwein’s, or lovingly called “Wally’s”, has been a neighborhood-favorite hangout forever – and that’s an understatement.
+If you’re looking for a no frills kind of fish fry joint, Wally’s is calling your name.
+Offering beer-battered, panko breaded varieties and rarer Italian, cajun, lemon pepper, and Greek varieties, you’ll want to get to this EA staple early as seating is limited.